actonmass/actonmass.org/content/bills/100-renewable-energy-by-2045.md

     description: Joint Hearing scheduled for December 14, 2021
   - date: 2022-02-09
     description: Reporting date extended to May 2, 2022
+  - date: 2022-05-02
+    description: Reporting date extended to June 2, 2022
+  - description: Reporting date extended to June 30, 2022
+  - description: No further action taken by the committee on Telecommunications, Utilities and Energy
+    date: 2023-01-03
+    type: death
+  - description: Bill reintroduced as Bill H.3689
+    date: 2023-03-30
+  - date: 2023-03-30
+    description: Bill referred to the committee on Telecommunications, Utilities and Energy
+  - date: 2023-07-11
+    description: "Hearing scheduled for 07/13/2023 "
+  - date: 2024-02-12
+    description: Reporting date extended to April 7, 2024, pending concurrence
 timeline:
   - date: 2019-01-22
     description: Bill referred to TUE Committee